 Medical Properties Trust, Inc. is a self-advised real estate investment trust formed to capitalize on the changing trends in healthcare delivery by acquiring and developing net-leased healthcare facilities.

 The team was led by David Evans, James Spence and Carl Bradshaw, and included Ray Fang, Stan Shishkin, Sam Bateman, Charlie Lord and Laura Antuna-Ortega (Corporate Real Estate/Corporate), Joe Conder, Martin Smith, Claire Haley, Charlie Robinson, Katherine Baker, Simon Woodcock, Louise de Souza, Luke Nauth (Real Estate), Robert Young and Amy Francis (Tax), Simon Thomas, Oonagh Steel and Emily Lockhart (Restructuring), Paul Lyons and Oskar Wisniewski (Finance) and Alexandrine Armstrong-Cerfontaine, Vincent Herjean (Luxembourg).
-The Goodwin London team was supported by Yoel Kranz, Elena Hera and Chloe Pletner on US regulatory matters and Milena Tantcheva, Paul Costa, Reid Bagwell and Scott Hefferman on US finance matters.
+The Goodwin London team was supported by Yoel Kranz, Elena Hera and Chloe Pletner on US regulatory matters and Milena Tantcheva, Reid Bagwell and Scott Hefferman on US finance matters.

 For additional details on the acquisition, please read the press release.